Allison Ragsdale Photography

 Longing for a simpler way of life and desperately wanting to trade my pantyhose for blue jeans, I felt the struggle to jumpstart my career after 9/11 when the world seemed to stop.
 About a year later, I relocated to Silverton, Colorado.
 I’d spent a few summers there while in college and found myself daydreaming about living there in its absence.
 I was smitten by the mountains, the history, and the people.
 This was the beginning of my love affair with the San Juan Mountains.

 Looking back, I can say that this heartfelt move launched my career.
 I own The Creative Crackerjack, a graphic design firm that has served Silverton businesses for nearly two decades.
-In 2011, I also established Route 550 Gifts, a gift company where I design and sell one-of-a-kind souvenirs inspired by my small mountain hamlet.
+In 2011, I also established Route 550 Gifts, a gift company where I designs collectable and wearable souvenir art inspired by my small mountain hamlet.

 In the midst of it all, I met my partner in crime Wyatt and we became the parents of a beautiful little girl.
 I’ve struggled and longed for the connection to the mother I lost also during this time, who never got to meet her granddaughter.
 I’m a sucker for golden yellow Tupperware, old Christmas cookie recipes, and Doo-wop music – anything that reminds me of my mother.
-I sometimes feel like I was born in the wrong era and I am carrying an old soul with me.
+I sometimes feel like I was born in the wrong era.

 This old soul has shaped my interest in history as well as my love of nature.
 With a passion also for both commercial and fine art, I often find myself walking a path between the two.
 From my early days of study, I have been drawn to the distinct graphic styling of images with strong contrast used by both Georgia O’Keefe and Eyvind Earle.
 I have found my own unique style with these influences by creating thoughtful artistic designs that portray the historical wildscapes of the San Juan Mountains.